St. Paul's Anglican Church, Portland, Maine

 St. Paul's was also the location of the first meeting of Portland's NAACP chapter in 1964 and continues today as a diverse and welcoming congregation.

-St. Paul's original building, located on Church Street off Middle Street, was lost in the British shelling of Portland (then Falmouth) October 18, 1775, a punitive attack during the Revolutionary War.
+St. Paul's original building, 50 feet high and 29 feet high, located on Church Street off Middle Street, was lost in the British shelling of Portland (then Falmouth) October 18, 1775, a punitive attack during the Revolutionary War.
 The second building on Pearl Street was destroyed in the Great Portland Fire of 1866.
 The present stone church, of 12th Century Simple Gothic design, was built in 1867, on Congress Street, intentionally removed from the then city center.
 It was designed by architect Mr. George Pelham.

 A beautiful stained glass Trinity window is located on the west wall.
 A Rose window graces the east wall above the high altar symbolizing the four evangelists, Mathew, Mark, Luke, and John.